Adult Swim: 2003–2012

-Adult Swim had a direct and important role in the revival of an aforementioned popular animated series, Family Guy.
+Adult Swim had a direct and important role in the revival of Family Guy.
 Due to the series' popularity in reruns, the block burned off "When You Wish Upon a Weinstein", an episode of the series that had been banned from airing on Fox, in 2003.
 On September 21, 2003, Seth MacFarlane guest voiced on the Aqua Teen Hunger Force episode "Super Trivia".
-In 2004, from July 26 through July 29 Adult Swim had a week dedicated to Seth MacFarlane where it had him host a Family Guy marathon showing select episodes.
+In 2004, from July 26 through July 29, Adult Swim had a week dedicated to Seth MacFarlane where it had him host a Family Guy marathon showing select episodes.
 On March 29, 2004, less than one year after beginning reruns on Adult Swim, Fox announced it would be renewing Family Guy for a fourth season and reviving it from cancellation.
-Shortly after the announcement, Jim Samples, then-general manager and executive vice president of Cartoon Network, commented, "Bringing Family Guy to the Adult Swim lineup last April really helped turn the block into a cultural phenomenon with young adults."Futurama was also revived in 2007 by Comedy Central for similar reasons: impressive viewership in syndication as well as high DVD sales.
+Shortly after the announcement, Samples commented, "Bringing Family Guy to the Adult Swim lineup last April really helped turn the block into a cultural phenomenon with young adults."

+Futurama was also revived in 2007 by Comedy Central for similar reasons: impressive viewership in syndication as well as high DVD sales.
 In 2006, 20th Century Fox struck a deal to produce four direct-to-video animated features based on Futurama, and, in 2009, the series was revived in normal half-hour installments beginning in 2010 on Comedy Central.
 In a 2006 interview, Futurama creator Matt Groening explained "There's a long, regal history of misunderstood TV shows, and to Fox's credit, the studio looked at the ratings on the Cartoon Network and how the show does overseas, and saw that there was more money to be made."
 Before Adult Swim lost the rights to Futurama reruns, they aired an all-night marathon from December 26–30, 2007, with the final reruns airing on December 31, thus, marking Futurama's last airing on the block until 2021.
 On New Year's Eve 2005, Adult Swim had a countdown for the new year featuring characters from their shows.
 Beginning on March 27, 2006, Adult Swim's time began at 10:30 pm ET weekdays.

+In 2007, Adult Swim announced it would expand to seven nights a week and begin airing on Fridays, starting July 6.
+On December 29, 2008, Adult Swim moved its start time to 10 p.m.
+ET every night, with reruns of King of the Hill being broadcast in the hour starting January 1, 2009.
+On December 27, 2010, Adult Swim moved its start time from 10 p.m. to 9 p.m.
+ET, extending the network's daily schedule to nine hours.